GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
 >
-> ~ *Linus Torvalds*
+> ~ *Charles Babbage*

 ---
 ## 🏎 Quick Facts